namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 ## BYOA
 bring your own agile. if someone offers you a SAFe space, jyst say thanks but no thanks 😂

+## flip predictability on its head

+why not commit to a cadence and get good at cutting slicing splitting. this is A LA No Estimates.

+And instead of one sprint goal per sprint tied in , into a PI, just do OKR, which is order invariant, communicable, specific measurable and gives you room for stretch and moon too.

+PI planning is like a shitty OKR.